 1. Choose Pepper Varieties To Grow

-There is an unlimited number of pepper seeds you can buy.
+There’s so many pepper seeds you can buy.
 The following chart has examples of popular chile varieties in different categories.

 Fastest Growing Peppers | Bell pepper, Early Jalapeno, Anaheim pepper |